 Where to Play

-Firstly, you can create your own fantasy football league without the need of the internet!
+You can create your own fantasy football league without the need of the internet.
 Simply gather up some friends and decide on which type of league your league should be.
 Afterward, start the drafting process and begin the season!
 Fantasy football can be played with pencil and paper without needing anything else!
 This type of league is a bit difficult, as you have to keep score on your own.
 It also involves deciding on a scoring system, recording statistics manually, and drafting manually in person.

 Most websites have an easy to find “Create League” section on their website.
 They should walk you through the steps to setting up your league.